 Miss Autumn (they/them) is a graduate of West Chester University, a state college in south eastern Pennsylvania.
-They have a bachelor degree in Early Childhood Education (birth-3rd grade) as well as a Master Teacher Permit with School Age Emphasis from the state of California.
-They taught preschool at a Reggio-based school (art/science/play) for seven years, at a Hillcrest preschool for six years and as a substitute in varied classroom settings.
+They have a bachelor degree in Early Childhood Education (birth-3rd grade) and had a Master Teacher Permit with School Age Emphasis from the state of California.
+They taught preschool at a Reggio-based school (art/science/play) for seven years, at a Hillcrest, San Diego preschool for six years and as a substitute in varied classroom settings.

-This is their seventh year teaching the art program that they designed and founded.
+This is their seventh year teaching the art program that they designed and founded in San Diego, California.

 They began drawing, painting murals, reading art books and freehand sketching cartoon characters as a child.
 Art became a hobby, then a passion and soon after, a skill.

 Their own personal artwork, ranges from pencil & ink to paint to digital creations and has been featured in an art show benefiting San Diego School of Rock, on Keds footwear donated to bullied LGBT youth and also auctioned off by Whole Planet Foundation to help women in need.
 They frequently show art at North Park's Subterranean Coffee in group shows curated by After Dark Creations and associated with Thumbprint Gallery.
 They have recently created work for Creators Assemble! and Horrorgasm.

 Their first solo exhibition was presented by Thumbprint Gallery at the Subterranean Coffee Hillcrest from March-April 2020.

 Personal artwork available for sale at the store over at the 'enroll' tab.
 Original paintings and prints available at